-In ancient times, it was often taboo to have relations with your child or sibling, but the first comprehensive mandate in the Bible didn't arrive until the Mosaic Law.
-In the early Old Testament, incest was allowed because it wasn't genetically dangerous and it wasn't against the law.
+In ancient times, it was often taboo to have relations with your child or sibling, but the first comprehensive mandate against marriage among family members in the Bible didn't arrive until the Mosaic Law.

 What does the Bible say about having a marital/sexual relationship with a close relative?

 Does the Bible talk about asexuality?

 Why did God tell Adam and Eve to fill the earth—if no one died, wouldn't the earth have become overpopulated?